-The yearly college calendar includes two online terms, each typically running for fifteen weeks.
+Online courses may be offered during any of the academic terms (fall, spring, summer I or II).
 One semester hour of credit will be awarded for the equivalent of a minimum of 45 hours of student academic activity that includes direct faculty instruction and student work.